UIUC-Chatbot/ai-ta-backend/README.md

 ## Docker Deployment

+1. Duplicate `.env.template` and rename it to `.env`.
+E.g. `cp .env.template .env`
+2. Customize your env variables.
+Your vector database can be either Qdrant and Pinecone.
+The SQL database can be any of SQLite, Postgres, and Supabase.
+The object storage can be Minio or AWS S3.
-1. Just run Docker Compose `docker compose up --build`
+3. Run Docker Compose `docker compose up --build`
+4. Navitage to `localhost:8000` (or whatever your `$FLASK_PORT` is)

+To customize HTTP port used as the main entrypoint, set the `FLASK_PORT` variabel in your `.env`.
+It defaults to 8000.

 Works on version: `Docker Compose version v2.27.1-desktop.1`